scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

 the mask will be referred to the center of the box (which means the vesicle), also suggest the need of some shifting of the cylinder center.

-*Note*: The mask parameters, specially the offset was satisfactorily determined after some tries.

 Now, let's open the protocol and set the following values in the parameters listed below:

 1. Set the parameter "Mask source" to "Geometry".